-- 1. Direct and indirect emissions have been prepared in accordance with the recommendations of Annex B. Gas types CO2, CH4 and N2O have been included as those relevant to direct emissions. - 2.
-Fluorinated gases have very high Global Warming Potential.
-Although we have none to disclose over this period we do hold significant amounts as refrigerants included in our listed liabilities. - 3.
+- 1. Direct and indirect emissions have been prepared in accordance with the recommendations of Annex B. Gas types CO2, CH4, N2O and HFCs have been included as those relevant to direct emissions. - 2.
 Biomass emissions relate to the use of biofuels, while not significant in scale they are an area of interest and as such are included here.
-As per the ISO 14064-1: 2018 Standard the CO2 emissions are recorded against biomass whereas the other gases (CH4, N2O etc are grouped within Category 1). - 4.
+As per the ISO 14064-1: 2018 Standard the CO2 emissions are recorded against biomass whereas the other gases (CH4, N2O etc are grouped within Category 1). - 3.
 This includes electricity transmission and distribution losses.
-WTT (Well To Tank) emissions have also been included as emissions from purchased goods and services. - 5.
-This document does not provide any recommendations or requirements for removal. - 6.
+WTT (Well To Tank) emissions have also been included as emissions from purchased goods and services. - 4.
+This document does not provide any recommendations or requirements for removal. - 5.
 Emissions liabilities are denoted here but not included in the emissions total.
 For further details see section 4.2.